Transforming graph states via Bell state measurements: Fusion success probability

 Now we instead apply $H_A \otimes H_B$ such that the corresponding rotated fusion measures $Z_AZ_B\land X_AX_B$ on the original graph state, with fusion failure being deterministic for a stabilizer $+X_AX_B$.
 Equivalently, rotating the graph state by the gate $H_A \otimes H_B$ gives:

 This state only contains the two Bell states $\ket{\Phi^{\pm}}_{AB}$ and $+Z_AZ_B$ is therefore a stabilizer of the state.
 Since the standard fusion setup cannot distinguish the Bell states $\ket{\Phi^{\pm}}_{AB}$ the fusion deterministically fails ($p_s=0$).
 This corresponds to measuring $Z_A$ and $Z_B$ yielding the state $\ket{\theta} - Z_{N(B)}\ket{\theta}$ or $\ket{\theta} + Z_{N(B)}\ket{\theta}$ which would also be obtained by measuring $X_A$ and $X_B$ on the original graph state $\ket{G}$.
 (Note that in this boundary case, it would also be sufficient to measure just one of the qubits of $\ket{G}$ in the $X$-basis and the other one in any basis because the first measurement detaches the second fusion qubit from the rest of the graph.)
-Importantly, the corresponding graph transformation differs from the previous case where $-Z_AZ_B$ is a stabilizer which shows that the graph transformations for deterministic success and deterministic failure will in general be different.
+Importantly, the corresponding graph transformation differs from the previous case where $-Z_AZ_B$ is a stabilizer, showing that the graph transformations for deterministic success and deterministic failure can differ.

 So far we have assumed the standard fusion that, upon success, measures the parities $X_AX_B\land Z_AZ_B$.
 For rotated fusions, the stabilizers that herald deterministic fusion success and failure are correspondingly rotated.
 When applying, for instance, $H_AH_B$ before the fusion setup as above, then a stabilizer $+X_AX_B$ would herald deterministic failure and $-X_AX_B$ deterministic success (see the lower part of Fig.~\ref{fig:p_fusion}(c)).
-Instead, if the fusion rotated with only $H_A$, then $+X_AZ_B$ heralds deterministic failure, and $-X_AZ_B$ deterministic success.
+Instead, if the fusion is rotated with only $H_A$, then $+X_AZ_B$ heralds deterministic failure and $-X_AZ_B$ deterministic success.

 Finally, assume that one of the fusion qubits $A, B$ is isolated but $A, B$ are not an isolated graph component (say qubit $A$ is isolated, $B$ is connected to some other qubits).
 Then the fusion will always be probabilistic.
-The reason is the following: since $A$ is detached, there is a stabilizer $S_A$ with just support on $A$.
-Assume the fusion was deterministic and so there would be another stabilizer $\pm Z_AZ_B$.
-The two stabilizers $\pm Z_AZ_B$ and $S_A$ would have full rank on $A, B$, and so $A, B$ would be detached from the rest of the graph which contradicts the initial assumption that they are not.
+The reason is the following: since $A$ is detached, there is a stabilizer $S_A$ with only support on $A$.
+Assume that the fusion was deterministic and therefore there would be another stabilizer $\pm Z_AZ_B$.
+The two stabilizers $\pm Z_AZ_B$ and $S_A$ would have full rank on $A, B$, and so $A, B$ would be detached from the rest of the graph, which contradicts the initial assumption that they are not.